bask185/ArduinoToolchain/documentation/softwareDocumentation.md

 # Software documentation
-All software is ever to be properly documentated.
-Especially the modules which have often dependencies to one another.
+All half complex software should ever be properly documentated.
+Especially when the modules which have often dependencies to one another.
 The C/C++ header file system is IMO not the most prittiest solution I've seen.
 If you have many dependencies all the #include's can become messy.
 Therefor we need order in the form of documentation.

-For modules you want a:
+For modules/libaries you want a:
 - general description
 - list of dependencies
 - list of extern functions
 - list of extern variables
-- a usage guide.
+- optinonally, a usage guide.

-This is an stripped example of a C work project:
+This is an stripped example of a header file of a C project from my work:
 ```c
 /* Light handler